Best Travel Credit Cards 2017

 Before you start applying for travel credit cards, think about the type of travel that you do.
 Is there an airline that you like more than others or that offers the most flights to your top destinations?
 Do you tend to stay in big hotel chains or in small, local places?
 Use this information to help narrow down the field of possible travel credit cards that fit your needs.

 Which Reward Should You Choose?

-When it comes to choosing travel points or travel miles, the decision should be based on a number of factors including how much flexibility you desire.
+When it comes to choosing travel points or travel miles, the decision should be based on a number of factors, including how much flexibility you desire.
 If you travel via methods other than planes, then a points program may make more sense since it allows you to pay for hotel rooms, travel gear, and other items.
-If you fly often, then it might be better to choose a travel miles program especially if you tend to use one airline.
+If you fly often, then it might be better to choose a travel miles program, especially if you tend to use one specific airline.
 You can often earn flights more quickly with a travel miles program compared to points, and you may find fewer travel booking restrictions when using miles instead of points.

 Financing travel through a credit card rewards program has never been easier.
-Armed with information about the advantages and disadvantages of travel points and miles rewards programs, you can choose a credit card that helps you get to where you want to be.
+Armed with information about the advantages and disadvantages of travel points and miles rewards programs, you can choose a credit card that helps you get to where you want to travel.

 Is an Annual Fee Common on a Travel Credit Card?

 For many Americans, having a travel rewards credit card makes a lot of sense, but many people may be turned away from travel credit cards by a common feature: annual fees.